lasere77/loggepy-java-edition/README.md

 **the jar was compiled into an exe using:**
 👉 [**launch4j**](http://launch4j.sourceforge.net/)
-in the configuration of the exe there is the location of java(18.0.2 jdk) the jvm arguments for javafx which are: --module-path" C:\Program Files (x86)\loggepy-edition-java\javafx -sdk-18.0.1\lib" --add-modules javafx.controls,javafx.fxml
+in the configuration of the exe there is the location of java(18.0.2 jdk) the jvm arguments for javafx which are: --module-path "C:\loggepy-edition-java\javafx-sdk-18.0.1\lib" --add-modules javafx.controls,javafx.fxml

 **and the installer was made with inno setup**
 👉 [**inno setup**](https://jrsoftware.org/isinfo.php)